arschles/go-in-5-minutes/episode15/README.md

 # Extended Screencast

 The code in this screencast has a bug - it may exit before all of the tourists are done using their computer.
-The [extended screencast](#TODO) that accompanies episode 15 introduces the request-reply channel, and shows how to use it to fix this bug.
+The [extended screencast](#TODO) that accompanies this one shows how to fix it.

 [Get the Extended Screencast](#TODO)